Balkan-Ram-Games/spriteloop-defold/README.md

 Then fetch libraries from the Defold editor.
 The archive exposes the extension folder at `spriteloop/`, which lets Defold discover `spriteloop/ext.manifest`.

+After the first install, restart the Defold editor before opening collections or game objects that already contain embedded SpriteLoop components.
+Defold can fetch the extension files without errors, but already-loaded editor resources may not recognize the newly registered custom component type until the editor starts again.

 ## Use

 Create a SpriteLoop component and point its package field at a `.spla` file in